 Congratulations on your new STRATA product.
 We are proud to have you as our customer and will strive to provide you with the best service and reliability in the industry.
-This product is backed by our extensive warranty.
+This product is backed by our extensive warranty and world-wide service network.
 To locate your nearest distributor or service agency visit www.strata.co.nz, or email us at customerservice@euroquip.co.nz